-If you saw my colleague’s blog post earlier today, you’ll know that the world has already halved extreme poverty (from 43 to 21 percent) and if we continue at this rate, we can virtually end it by 2030.
+If you saw yesterday’s blog post, you’ll know that the world has already halved extreme poverty (from 43% to 21%) and if we continue at this rate, we can virtually end it by 2030.
 But that’s one big if.
 Getting to zero will be much harder, and it cannot be achieved through economic growth alone.

-That remaining 21 percent are disproportionately ultra-poor.
+That remaining 21% are disproportionately ultra-poor.
 Not only do they live below the $1.25 line; many of them live way below – on just 60, 70 or 80 cents a day.
 That means they could near double their income and still be in extreme poverty.